nealrichardson/httptest/README.md

 ## Using

-Wherever you normally load `testthat`, load `httptest` instead.
-It "requires" `testthat`, so both will be loaded by using `httptest`.
-Specifically, you'll want to swap in `httptest` in:
+To start using `httptest` with your package, run `use_httptest()` in the root of your package directory.
+This will

-* the DESCRIPTION file, where `testthat` is typically referenced under "Suggests"
+* add `httptest` to "Suggests" in the DESCRIPTION file
-* tests/testthat.R, which may otherwise begin with `library(testthat)`.

-In addition, to run your tests using `devtools::test()` or RStudio's `Build -> Test Package` (`Cmd/Ctrl + Shift + T`), add `library(httptest)` to your `tests/testthat/helper.R` file because `devtools::test()` [ignores](https://github.com/r-lib/devtools/issues/1468) `tests/thatthat.R`.
+* add `library(httptest)` to `tests/testthat/helper.R`, which `testthat` loads before running tests

 Then, you're ready to start using the tools that `httptest` provides.
 Here's an overview of how to get started.
 For a longer discussion and examples, see `vignette("httptest")`, and see also the [package reference](https://enpiar.com/r/httptest/reference/) for a list of all of the test contexts and expectations provided in the package.

 ### In your test suite

 The package includes several contexts, which you wrap around test code that would otherwise make network requests through `httr`.
 They intercept the requests and prevent actual network traffic from occurring.

-**`with_mock_api()`** is the most powerful context.
-It maps request URLs, along with request bodies and query parameters, to file paths in your test directory.
+**`with_mock_api()`** maps requests---URLs along with request bodies and query parameters---to file paths.
 If the file exists, its contents are returned as the response object, as if the API server had returned it.
 This allows you to test complex R code that makes requests and does something with the response, simulating how the API should respond to specific requests.

-Requests that do not have a corresponding fixture file raise errors that print the request method, URL, and body payload, if provided. **`expect_GET()`**, **`expect_POST()`**, and the rest of the family of HTTP-request-method expectations look for those errors and check that the requests match the expectations.
+Requests that do not have a corresponding fixture file raise errors that print the request method, URL, and body payload, if provided. **`expect_GET()`**, **`expect_POST()`**, and the rest of the HTTP-request-method expectations look for those errors and check that the requests match the expectations.
 These are useful for asserting that a function call would make a correctly-formed HTTP request without the need to generate a mock, as well as for asserting that a function does not make a request (because if it did, it would raise an error in this context).

 Adding `with_mock_api()` to your tests is straightforward.
 Given a very basic test that makes network requests: